taravasya/discourse-formatting-toolbar/README.md

 - [**How to install a plugin**](https://meta.discourse.org/t/install-a-plugin/19157) : a guide by @techAPJ<br><br>

-- A `[floatr]` bbcode has been created but doesn't have a button.
-It wasn't necessary and we need to leave some romm on the toolbar.
+- We have a `floatl` bbcode (and button) that allows you to add a content on the left of your text (like in the screen earlier).
+There is also a `[floatr][/floatr]` bbcode, that adds a content on the right.
+The bbcode has been created but I didn’t add a button, it doesn’t feel necessary.

 - If you want to change the space between the image on `[floatl]` or `[floatr]`, you can go to the Customize section in your admin panels, create a new css page (in General) and add this and change the value in the margin part :